deepgram/self-hosted-resources/charts/deepgram-self-hosted/samples/airgapped.md

 **Be sure to:**
 - Replace `YOUR-BUCKET` with your S3 bucket name.
 - Replace `claimName` with your journal PVC name.
-- Ensure proper S3 write permissions (IAM, access keys, etc.).
+- Ensure proper S3 write permissions (`IAM`, access keys, etc.).

 #### AWS Credentials Setup:

-The CronJob needs AWS credentials.
+The `CronJob` needs AWS credentials.
 Choose one method:

 **Option A: IAM Role for Service Account (Recommended)**

-- Create IAM policy for S3 write access, then associate with Kubernetes service account.
+- Create `IAM` policy for S3 write access, then associate with Kubernetes service account.
 See AWS IRSA documentation for your EKS cluster.

 **Option B: AWS Secret**

-- Create a secret with AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, then add envFrom to the CronJob container to reference it.
+- Create a secret with `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, then add `envFrom` to the CronJob container to reference it.

 ---

 For Multiple Billing Pods:

-The example above only backs up ONE PVC.
+The example above only backs up **one** PVC.
 If you have multiple billing replicas with multiple PVCs, you need to back up each one.
 Either:

-- Create separate CronJobs for each PVC, OR
+- Create separate `CronJob`s for each PVC, OR
 - Modify the script to loop through all journal PVCs

 ---